axxyush/AmazonClone/README.md

 # AmazonClone
-This is an Frontend Amazon Clone
+This is a Frontend Amazon Clone.
 <br>
 Author - Ayush Srivastava